Keeping it sparse: Computing Persistent Homology revisited

 Let $(i,j) \in \overline{P}$.
 For $i < k < \ell \leq j$, by \cref{lem:atmostonce}, the elements $R_{k}^i$ and $R_{\ell}^i$ are added to each other at most once.
 So, the total number of forward and backward interval bitflips in row $i$ is bounded by $(j-i)^2/2$ each, and the first term follows.

 By \cref{lem:backregular}, all non-interval bitflips are forward bitflips.
 By Observation~\ref{obs:terminate}, if $R_k$ is added to $R_\ell$ for $k<\ell$, the entries above $\lowp{R_k}$ are not paired until $\ell$, and lead to interval bitflips in $R_\ell$.
-As a result of adding column $R_k$, the only non-interval bitflip in $R_\ell$ occurs in the row index of $\lowp{R_k}$.
-For every column $k$ we have at most $d_k+1$ entries that are unpaired to begin with which need to be zeroed out, proving the claim. \end{proof}
+As a result of adding $R_k$, the only non-interval bitflips in $R_\ell$ occur in the row index of $\lowp{R_k}$.
+Since $D$ is a boundary matrix, at the beginning every column $k$ has at most $d_k+1$ unpaired entries which need to be zeroed out, proving the claim. \end{proof}

+If we restrict the matrix $D$ to the $p$-simplices of the complex, we obtain the $p$-dimensional boundary matrix $D^{(p)}$.
+We then have a finer analysis of \cref{bigtwoth}.
+The bound for the number of bitflips required to reduce $D^{(p)}$ is

 Using Observation~\ref{obs:terminate} and \cref{lem:backregular}, the maximum number of entries in $R_i$ for $i=1,\dots,N$ during the course of the algorithm is $d_i + \betti{i} + 1$.
 Let $\beta_{\max} = \max_{i=1,\dots,N} \betti{i}$.
-Then the peak memory consumption for \cref{algorithm_lr_red} is bounded by $O(N (\max_{i} d_{i}+\beta_{\max}))$.
+Then the peak memory consumption for \cref{algorithm_lr_red} is bounded by $O(N (\max_i d_i+\beta_{\max}))$.